Isdre/simple-neural-network/README.md

 ## Description

-This repository contains Python classes for implementing a simple neural network with stochastic gradient descent optimizer.
+This repository contains Python classes for implementing a simple neural network.
 The implementation follows the concepts outlined in the book "Grokking Deep Learning".

+Available optimizers:
+  - SGD
+  - RMSProp
+  - Adam

 ### What you need to know about this project
 - Neural network architecture implemented using Python classes